Curb cuts are regulated in the Town of Newmarket to ensure:

 - The Town will contact you to advise you of the outcome of your application.

-Please note, curb cut requests in new or 'un-assumed' subdivisions are not approved.
+Please note, curb cut requests in new or 'un-assumed' subdivisions are not approved through this process.
 Homeowners are asked to wait until their subdivision has been assumed by the Town, before they apply for a curb cut.
+Alternatively, homeowners can contact their builder and request the curb adjustment.

 Fees for driveway widening